yunijeong5/Omnifood/README.md

 - Reusable components using CSS class
 - How to plan, sketch, design, build, test, and optimize a professional website.
 - Responsive website that works with every possible mobile device
+- Image compression for better performance
+- Deploying to Netlify